 Caroline Wilson is a writer and creative producer who loves storytelling, film and television.
 She first came to the Film London network in 2018 and has engaged in many opportunities and met so many individuals working across different departments in film.
-Since 2017, she has started my own film platform UNDR LNDN where they host events, screen films and support local young filmmakers.
+Since 2017, she has started her own film platform UNDR LNDN where she hosts events, screen films and supports local young filmmakers.

 James Calver joined the Independent Cinema Office in July 2017 and is currently the Project and Events Officer, where he works as part of the training department.
 Before that, he spent two years as the Programming Manager at the Kino-Teatr in St. Leonards-sea.

 Rebekah Taylor has worked in the Independent cinema exhibition sector since 2015.
 She launched the first LGBTQ+ film festival in Northampton, Q- Film Weekender when she was Film Programme Officer at Northampton Filmhouse .
 She now works as part of the programming team at Derby QUAD working on a variety of projects such as Derby Film Festival, Paracinema Film Festival and leading Derby's BFI Film Academy.